 Hello, you lovely reader.
 First and foremost, I would like to thank you for ending up here of all places; my beloved blog. *Cue the applause*

 Just the boring details, really.
 My name is Catherine Poole.
 Maybe I need a stage name, or does that actually work?
 Catherine Poole, journalist.
-I’m an 18 year old student (and waitress) who likes musical theatre a little too much.
+I’m an 19 year old university student (and waitress) who likes musical theatre a little too much.
 You’ll probably find me sitting in a West End theatre (most probably Queens or Her Majesty’s) wearing the brightest clash of patterns and Doc Martens.

 I’m from Stoke-on-Trent, bang in t’middle of the UK, but am currently living in LONDON BABY!
 I’m studying Journalism at Kingston University and I’m enjoying every second of it.
 I have spent the majority of my teenage years fantasising about London and the prospect of moving there one day and it is well and truly happening for me.
 I couldn’t be more excited if I tried.